Haakon VI: Domestic policies

 In 1349, the Black Death was brought to Bergen on board an English merchant ship to devastating effects, killing between 50% and 60% of the population, leaving the kingdom in a period of social and economic decline.
 The kingdom's financial framework (which was originally weak) virtually collapsed as the plague ravaged through the realm, and the aggressive foreign policies of Haakon would in addition take a heavy toll on the kingdom's decaying economy.
 In 1371, Haakon acquired the release of his father from German imprisonment against a large ransom sum of 12,000 silver marks, which alone was more than the kingdom's ordinary tax incomes just before the outbreak of the plague.
 A special tax had to be imposed on Haakon's subjects to pay for the ransom.

 In 1379, Haakon resolved the succession dispute over the Earldom of Orkney, a Norwegian dignity located within the Kingdom of Scotland.
 On 2 August the same year, at Marstrand near Tønsberg, Haakon invested and confirmed the title of Earl of Orkney upon Henry Sinclair, Baron of Roslin (a grandson of Maol Íosa V, Earl of Strathearn) over the rival claim of Sinclair's cousin, Malise Sparre.
 In return, Sinclair pledged to pay a sum of 1000 nobles before 11 November the same year, and when called upon, was to serve the Norwegian king on Orkney or elsewhere with 100 equipped and armed men for up to three months.
 As a security for upholding this arrangement, Sinclair had to leave behind valued hostages when he departed for his earldom.
 It is unknown if Haakon ever attempted to call upon the forces pledged by Sinclair, or if the agreed sum was ever actually paid in full.
 Shortly before his death in 1380, Haakon permitted the hostages to return home.

 Furthermore, throughout Haakon's reign he reportedly had an unproblematic relationship with the church.
 Also, throughout his rule, especially after the loss of Sweden to the Germans, a noticeable number of Swedish noblemen pledged their support to Haakon and settled on Norwegian lands.
 The generally accepted reason was because of their displeasure towards the German usurper and his favoritism towards his own kinsmen.
-Curiously enough, German noblemen from Mecklenburg reportedly entered the service of Haakon during his reign.
+German noblemen from Mecklenburg reportedly entered the service of Haakon during his reign.